vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 (Al) Khalifa, Shaikha Haya Ali and Rice, Michael (ed.), *Bahrain through the Ages, the Archaeology*, London, 1986.

-*Khaljî Kālîna Bhārata*, Persian texts translated into Hindi by S.A.A.
+*Khaljī Kālīna Bhārata*, Persian texts translated into Hindi by S.A.A.
 Rizvi, Aligarh, 1955.

 *Kitāb Futūh Al-Buldān* of al-Biladhuri, translated into English by F.C.